schreeedi/ioBroker.pjlinkv2/README.md

 - All dialogs are in English as for now, DE and RU are in progress.
 Further translations on demand.

 ## ToDo
-- Implementing a table to translate input ID to name of the port (like 31 = HDMI1)
+- Implementing table into admin interface to translate source port ID to port name (like 31 = HDMI1)
 - Supporting PJLink Class 2 protocol

 ## How the adapter works